 Study of administrative teaching techniques and survey of materials for teaching vocal and instrumental music in early childhood and elementary grades.
 Examination of musical concepts and skills appropriate at each age or learning level.
 Training in use of piano, recorder, autoharp and fretted instruments.
-Prerequisites: EDU 2113, 2141, 2313, MUS 1621 and 1623 (music majors and minors only).
-In order to be enrolled in EDU 3813 a student must have a GPA of 3.0 in EDU courses.
+Prerequisites: EDU 2113, 2141, 2313, MUS 1621 and 1623 (music majors and minors only), 3.0 GPA in EDU courses, and 3.0 GPA in content area courses.